openfoodfoundation/openfoodnetwork/CONTRIBUTING.md

     bundle exec rspec spec

+## Which issue to pick first?

+We have curated all issues interesting for new members of the community within the [Welcome New Developers project board][welcome-dev].
+Have a look and pick the one you would prefer working on!

 ## Internationalisation (i18n)

 The locale `en` is maintained in the source code, but other locales are managed at [Transifex][ofn-transifex].
 Read more about [internationalisation][i18n] in the developer wiki.